pythonhealthdatascience/pydesrap_mms/README.md

 ## ❓ How does the model work?

+This section describes the purposes of each class in the simulation.

 **Model Run Process:**

 1. **Set Parameters:** Create a `Defaults` instance and modify it with desired model parameters.